ranfun/self-driving-ros-concepts/README.md

 swim_to_goal.py: The turtle in this program swims towards a goal point specified by the user.

 ## PID_Controller
 As the name suggests, this node implements a Proportional-Integral-Derivative (PID) controller.
-Users can configure the controller's parameters (kp, ki, kd) to their liking, allowing the turtle to move towards a specific inputted point.
+Users can configure the controller's parameters (kp, ki, kd) to their liking, allowing the gazebo bot to move towards a specific inputted point.

 ## Path_Planning